CenterForSpatialResearch/hnyc_geocoder_documentation/address_ranges/address_ranges_issues.md

 + When you take the time to click on a segment for attribution, make sure you change its state in some way before moving on.
 Enter the address ranges, flag an issue, or attribute the opened/unopened field.

 ## Hierarchy of Sources
-   1. Historical Property / Fire Insurance Atlases -
+   1. Historical Property / Fire Insurance Atlases - please be consistent when referencing multiple atlas editions in/around a census year
-   2. Street Guides -
+   2. Street Guides - should be used when the maps are incomplete, inconsistent and/or you have reason to believe that there is an error on the atlas plate
-   3. Contemporary Address Ranges - ONLY when there are no clear changes / inconsistencies in the built context or lot layouts on a block.
+   3. Contemporary Address Ranges - ONLY when there are no clear changes / inconsistencies in the built context or lot layouts on a block

 ## Types of Address Numbering Systems in New York City